flonatel/statsd-cpp/README.md

 # Status #

-This project is currently in requirement management / collection phase.
-(Phase 1)
-(Sorry - no source code until now.)
+This project is currently in basic thinking / design phase.
+(Phase 1) (Sorry - no source code until now.)

+# Performance Considerations #
+See the [performance document](doc/PerformanceTests.md) for performance results sending and receiving UDP packets.

 # Requirements #